SkittlePox/Direct-Compositional-Parser/README.md

 This is an implementation of the Direct Compositional semantic framework as given in CLPS 1342: Compositional Semantics

-Add entries to lexicon.txt following the patter and run main.py.
-Parsing rules are not perfectly enforced.
-If you abuse them, it just wont work.
+Add entries to lexicon.txt using the following pattern and run `main.py`.
+Parsing rules are *not* enforced.

 ```
 Zinkly ; NP ; e ; z